paritytech/review-bot/README.md

 	- **required**.
 	- This needs to be a [GitHub Personal Access](https://github.com/settings/tokens/new) token with `read:org` permission.
 	- It is used to extract the members of teams.
+- `checks-token`: Token to write the status checks.
+	- **required**.
+	- This needs to be a [GitHub Personal Access](https://github.com/settings/tokens/new) token with `checks:write` permission.
+	- It is used to write the status checks of successful/failed runs.
+	- Can be `${{ github.token }}` but there is a [known bug](https://github.com/paritytech/review-bot/issues/54).
+		- If you use a GitHub app, this bug will be fixed.
+			- You can use the same GitHub app for `checks-token` and `team-token`.
 - `config-file`: The location of the config file.
 	- **default**: `.github/review-bot.yml`